 2. Tell your network

 The sustainability of your business depends on finding work.
-Once you feel like your portfolio website is good enough to share with others, let your network know that you’re freelancing.
+Once you feel like your portfolio is good enough to share with others, let your network know that you’re freelancing.
 All it takes is a quick email or social post.
-Trust us, your community will want to support you.
+Don’t be shy about promoting yourself -- trust us, your community will want to support you.

 3. Set your rate

-There are many (free) rate calculators out there that we recommend using.
-A quick google will give you the basics.
-For those who want to DIY, the basic algebra is below.
-Tweak as you need.
+There are many (free) rate calculators if the thought of coming up a rate on your own gives you the willies.
+But for those brave souls who want to DIY, the basic algebra is below.
+Tweak as needed.

 Estimate your total annual expenses